odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 ---
 layout: post
-title: "This is how a (dumb) hashtable works"
+title: "This is how a (dumb) hash table works"
-date: 2018-04-02 17:27
+date: 2018-04-04 05:27
 comments: true
 categories: [data structures, computer science, JavaScript]
-description: "Let's have a look at how hashtables work and why they're so fast by building one and understanding their inner mechanisms."
+description: "Let's have a look at how hash tables work and why they're so fast by building one and understanding their inner mechanisms."
-published: false
 ---

 {% img right /images/hashtable.png %}